Skip to content

 Environment Variables

 No environment variables are explicitly configured in this workflow.
-All external service connections are managed through n8n credentials.
+All external service connections use n8n credential management.

 Data Flow